 In the case of temporary disabilities, every effort will be made to provide reasonable accommodations for the duration of any disability.
-To insure prompt and appropriate action, the Vice President for Academic Affairs should be notified immediately of the arrangements believed to be necessary to accommodate a given temporary disability.
+To insure prompt and appropriate action, the Director of Academic Support Services should be notified immediately of the arrangements believed to be necessary to accommodate a given temporary disability.